 The Compensation Committee may grant SARs under the 2017 Plan, either in tandem with options or freestanding.
 Tandem awards may be granted at the same time as the grant of the related options or at any time thereafter prior to the end of the exercise period for the related options.
 The Award Agreement for each SAR grant will specify the grant price, the duration of the SARs and such other provisions as the Compensation Committee determines.
-Each Award Agreement for a tandem SAR will specify the options to which it relates and the terms and conditions under which exercise or expiration of the related options will result in automatic expiration of the related options.
+Each Award Agreement for a tandem SAR will specify the options to which it relates and the terms and conditions under which exercise or expiration of the related options will result in automatic expiration of the related SAR and the terms and conditions on which exercise or expiration of the SAR will result in automatic expiration of the related options.